-Here, we bring you 12 garden design ideas that you can adopt and put into practice, whether you live in a cramped apartment or a spacious villa.
+Here, we bring you garden set up ideas that you can adopt and put into practice, whether you live in a cramped apartment or a spacious villa.
 Make the most of the space and welcome the green to your living space.

 Space can be a real issue you are living in an apartment or share your house with another flatmate.
 But don't let this rob you of having a peaceful refuge for a garden.

-You can try these space-saving ideas for your apartment garden.
-These ideas let you fulfill your hobby as well as.
+You can try these space-saving garden set up ideas for your apartment garden.
+These garden design ideas let you fulfill your hobby as well as.

 For apartments and smaller spaces, container gardening is a wonderful way to make the most of the space available.
 Containers can be placed in a horizontal line in the balcony or the entryway.

 If you don't like to cram the driveway or entrance any further, go for hanging gardening design ideas where you can hang the garden without letting them in your way.

 Besides, you don't have to worry about spending on containers as you can use any spare bottle or container from your house.